paultopia/conlaw_casebook/spring-2022-iteration/17a-federalism-summary.md

 The immediate question the spending clause raises, given that many of these grants are given to state and local governments, is whether they can be used to coerce local officials to carry out federal law in ways that would otherwise be forbidden by the anti-commandeering principle.

-This, of course, is another politically fraught question, as one strategy that the current President has been planning against sanctuary cities is to take away their federal funding---in order to give them a strong incentive to cooperate with federal law enforcement.
+This, of course, is another politically fraught question, as one strategy that Donald Trump was considering against sanctuary cities was to take away their federal funding---in order to give them a strong incentive to cooperate with federal law enforcement.
 Here is a relevant excerpt from an executive order of January 25, 2017:

 > In furtherance of this policy, the Attorney General and the Secretary [of Homeland Security], in their discretion and to the extent consistent with law, shall ensure that jurisdictions that willfully refuse to comply with 8 U.S.C.
 1373 (sanctuary jurisdictions) are not eligible to receive Federal grants, except as deemed necessary for law enforcement purposes by the Attorney General or the Secretary.
 The Secretary has the authority to designate, in his discretion and to the extent consistent with law, a jurisdiction as a sanctuary jurisdiction.
 The Attorney General shall take appropriate enforcement action against any entity that violates 8 U.S.C.
 1373, or which has in effect a statute, policy, or practice that prevents or hinders the enforcement of Federal law.